OmengU/quap/documentation/documentation.typ

 === Concepts
 The following concepts are vital to understanding the implementation of the Frontend.
 ==== React Component Types
 React offers the ability to create two different types of Components: *Class* Components and *Functional* Components.
 Class Components are the older way, available since React was first released.
 They are essentially JavaScript Objects/Classes.
-They allow for the use Lifecycle Methods, which perform actions at specific stages of the component's lifecycle (creation, update, deletion).
-They also allow for management of the component state.
+They allow for the use of Lifecycle Methods, which perform actions at specific stages of the component's lifecycle (creation, update, deletion).
+They also allow for the management of the component state.
 This means that it is possible to store data specific to the component instance and to modify that data at any time.
-Functional Components, on the other hand rely on functions for their implementation.
+Functional Components, on the other hand, rely on functions for their implementation.
 When displayed, Functional Components act like a standard function and are executed once.
 They return  #acr("JSX") markup.
 Due to that behavior, they do not support Lifecycle Methods and dynamic state management.
 This made them by far the less popular option for a long time until Hooks were introduced.
 Hooks add the previously missing features to Functional Components.
 The by far most used Hook is the useState Hook.
 It allows for state management.
 It is initialized with a value and a setter function.
 Once the setter function is called, the entire Component gets rerendered with the updated data.
 ```tsx
 const [name, setName] = useState<string>("Simon")
 ```
-In this example, name is initialized with the value "Simon".
+In this example, the name is initialized with the value "Simon".
 The specification of the type is required only when working with TypeScript.

 Functional Components are generally preferred nowadays since they require less Boilerplate code and are more performant.
 They also receive more support than Class Components, which are considered outdated at this point.
 Another reason for the popularity of Functional Components is that Classes behave very irregularly in JavaScript, which can lead to many bugs.
 Functions, on the other hand, are considered more reliable. @misc-reactcomponents

 #pagebreak()

 = Implementation <implementation>
 This chapter of the diploma thesis will cover the practical implementation of the project.
-It is divided into several chapters, were information about the architecture and code is separated into sections loosely based on the must-goals.
+It is divided into several chapters, where information about the architecture and code is separated into sections loosely based on the must-goals.
 It will also contain graphics and images, which aim to provide an even better look at the finished product.
 == Architecture
 Even though the application is run locally, it still relies heavily on technologies commonly found in web development.
-A major deciding force for employing going this route was that the project is very similar to web applications in not only its concept (all available solutions, which were used as inspirations for this project are web-based), but also its general composition.
-The reason for this similarity is found in the fact that the application has to be accessible from not only a tutor's PC, but from a student's device as well.
+A major deciding force for employing going this route was that the project is very similar to web applications in not only its concept (all available solutions, which were used as inspirations for this project are web-based) but also its general composition.
+The reason for this similarity is found in the fact that the application has to be accessible from not only a tutor's PC but from a student's device as well.

 This sameness also extends to its general architectural Design, which like web applications is divided into a Frontend and a Backend.
-The former includes all Clients and #acr("GUI")s accessed by students and tutors, and the latter containing a Server, which is responsible for storing and managing Quiz/Game data and for providing access to said data via multiple methods, which are outlined in @architecture-general:
+The former includes all Clients and #acr("GUI")s accessed by students and tutors, and the latter contains a Server, which is responsible for storing and managing Quiz/Game data and for providing access to said data via multiple methods, which are outlined in @architecture-general:
-#figure(image("images/architecture/General.jpg"), caption: [General Architecture Overview])<architecture-general>
+#figure(image("images/architecture/General.jpg"), caption: [General Architecture Overview], kind: "image", supplement: "Figure")<architecture-general>
 As seen in the @architecture-general, communication occurs both via #acr("HTTP"), where data is requested by the Client and then subsequently provided/mutated/stored by the Server, as well as bidirectional #link(<signalR>)[SignalR] WebSocket connections.
 === Backend
-#figure(image("images/architecture/Server.jpg"), caption: [Backend Architecture Design])<architecture-backend>
+#figure(image("images/architecture/Server.jpg"), caption: [Backend Architecture Design], kind: "image", supplement: "Figure")<architecture-backend>
 *Logo Reference:*

 #grid(
   columns: (1fr, 1fr, 1fr, 1fr),
-  figure(image("images/logos/postgres.png", height: 1.5cm), caption: [#link(<postgres>)[Postgres]@image-postgers], supplement: "Logo", kind: "logo"),
+  figure(image("images/logos/postgres.png", height: 1.5cm), caption: [#link(<postgres>)[Postgres]@image-postgers], supplement: "Figure", kind: "image"),
-  figure(image("images/logos/automapper.png", height: 1.5cm), caption: [#link(<automapper>)[AutoMapper]@image-automapper], supplement: "Logo", kind: "logo"),
+  figure(image("images/logos/automapper.png", height: 1.5cm), caption: [#link(<automapper>)[AutoMapper]@image-automapper], supplement: "Figure", kind: "image"),
-  figure(image("images/logos/signalr.png", height: 1.5cm), caption: [#link(<signalR>)[SignalR]@image-signalr], supplement: "Logo", kind: "logo"),
+  figure(image("images/logos/signalr.png", height: 1.5cm), caption: [#link(<signalR>)[SignalR]@image-signalr], supplement: "Figure", kind: "image"),
-  figure(image("images/logos/bcrypt.png", height: 1.5cm), caption: [#link(<bcrpyt>)[Bcrypt.NET]@image-bcrypt], supplement: "Logo", kind: "logo"),
+  figure(image("images/logos/bcrypt.png", height: 1.5cm), caption: [#link(<bcrpyt>)[Bcrypt.NET]@image-bcrypt], supplement: "Figure", kind: "image"),
   )

 @architecture-backend shows the general composition of the Backend Server application.
 It is developed in #link(<asp.netcore>)[Asp.NET Core] and thus written with the C\# programming language.
 It contains all Models, DTOs, Repositories, and Controllers needed for managing the persistent storage of Quizzes and Games in addition to basic user verification capabilities.
 All of these components will be explained in detail in their own sections.
 Information is stored in a PostgreSQL database, which is run as a Docker Container.
 It is initialized using a `docker-compose.yaml` file: